Suraj-090511/HyperFace_Project/README.md

 # HyperFace_Project
 HyperFace_Project

-Note : Could Not get the video Apis so had to just create the structure of the figma design. if API would have been there then we would easily fetch and apply the following design by using map function .

-Following are the files that I have to create the Figma design.
+Note : Website has been hosted on netlify.app.
+It demonstrates a the figma design that was given.
+Here only main files are there that i worked upon.